tecfu/.surfingkeys/README.md

 # SurfingKeys Configuration

+- Contents
+  - Configuration Files
+  - Instructions for Installation of [Hacked Plugin](https://github.com/tecfu/Surfingkeys) (Changed hardcoded coloring for hints)

 ## Motivation

-Configuration docs for the chrome extension [Surfingkeys](https://github.com/brookhong/Surfingkeys).
+SurfingKeys doesn't expose configuration to change the hint color.
+This hacked plugin changes [the hardcoded hint styling](https://github.com/tecfu/Surfingkeys/commit/0a0c2ca19789be350f0ecac739f6fae6c9a289ed).

+### Background
 I am using the [#enable-force-dark](https://superuser.com/questions/1484146/how-to-enforce-dark-mode-on-chrome-web-store) in chrome.
 At the time of writing, this is the only way to convert chrome's internal pages (i.e. webstore, settings) to be in dark mode.
-The #enable-force-dark flag doesn't play nicely with the hint boxes in SurfingKeys, so I had to [fork the plugin](https://github.com/tecfu/Surfingkeys/tree/hack_hint_sizes) and modify it.

 This README provides guidance on how to install the fork and accompanying configuration.

-## Surfingkeys Installation
+## Hacked Plugin Installation (SurfingKeys) (separate repo)

 ```
 git clone https://github.com/tecfu/Surfingkeys
 cd Surfingkeys
+git checkout feature/hack-hint-size
 npm install
 npm run build:prod
 ```